Skip to footer content

 How Do You Install IronPDF via the NuGet Package Manager?

 Getting started with IronPDF in Visual Studio requires just one NuGet package installation.
-Open the NuGet Package Manager Console, ensure your project name is selected in the 'Default project' dropdown, and run the following command:
+Open the NuGet Package Manager Console and run:

 Install-Package IronPdf